 Fosfomycin has a broad spectrum of activity against both gram-positive and gram-negative organisms, including many antibiotic-resistant organisms such as

-For uncomplicated UTIs, a single oral dose of fosfomycin tromethamine 5.61 g (equivalent to 3 g of fosfomycin) dissolved in liquid is used.
-1A longer treatment course is probably necessary for infections at other sites (eg, prostate).
+For uncomplicated urinary tract infections in women, a single oral dose of fosfomycin tromethamine 5.61 g (equivalent to 3 g of fosfomycin) dissolved in liquid is used.
+A longer treatment course is probably necessary for infections at other sites.

 |Drug Name||Select Trade|